Our Purpose and Promise

 Robert O. Frost

 Robert O. Frost (University of South Alabama with BS in Biochemistry).
 Robert Frost is a US Navy Veteran, and earned a Physicians Assistant degree/License from the Navy School of Medicine.
 He worked in medicine in the early years of his career; he now has over 35 years of hospitality work and hotel ownership experience.
-Robert Frost is a founding member of the Chijnaya Foundation and has served as its Treasurer since 2005.
+Robert Frost is a founding member of the Chijnaya Foundation and served as its treasurer from 2005-2020.

 Kevin Healy, Ph.D.